Why get the DVFREE Tick?

 - One inhouse group training (or refresher training, or combined refresher and new) for your First Responders per year (max 20), either in person or online

 - Any updates to the DVFREE online workplace learning module files and DVFREE First Responder pre-training learning module files if you have these on your Learning Management System

 - Option for a DVFREE expert to participate quarterly in your First Responder peer support meetings to help with specialist input and feedback, or provide and/or lead discussion on workplace domestic violence scenarios

 - A bi-annual renewal audit in the last half of the second year of the renewal period

 - If your DVFREE Tick accreditation is renewed, the right to use DVFREE Trademarks for one year after your accreditation (beyond one year is subject to maintaining/renewing your DVFREE Tick)

 The DVFREE Tick Renewal fee includes manager training for small employers.

-The DVFREE Tick requires that managers attend initial training and bi-annual refresher training.
-For the first and then alternating manager refresher training, one option is for managers to complete the DVFREE online manager refresher training module.
+The DVFREE Tick requires that managers attend initial training and bi-annual refresher training – either in-person or online.
+For the first and then alternating manager refresher training, one option is for managers to complete the DVFREE online manager refresher training module (from 2022).

 — Catherine Dixon - Suncorp New Zealand Executive General Manager People and Culture